 Not all applications are good fits for SL (which is why there have been countless new technologies created since the advent of SL in the early ’80s).
 One of the largest drawbacks of SL is that the materials used are not true thermoplastics like those used in traditional molding and forming applications.
 SL uses UV curable thermoset resins, and as a result, the materials may not directly perform the same as their mass-produced counterparts.
 This means most resins exist in a realm of performance similar to ABS and Polypropylene molded parts.
 There are some outlying extreme performance ceramic-based composite resins for high tensile and high heat applications– but these are highly specialized and generally not easy to source.
 In these cases, working with thermoplastics using FDM and SAF technologies may yield stronger, more predictable part performance.

 In conclusion, Stereolithography has been around for nearly 40 years and it still has many more years of being applicable.
-The next time you have a project requiring the sourcing of 3D parts, especially large parts requiring smooth surfaces and fine details – take a look at stereolithography as a possible solution.
-For more information on how to make stereolithography work for you, please reach out to TriMech’s Rapid Prototyping Services team.
+The next time you have a project requiring the sourcing of 3D parts, especially large parts requiring smooth surfaces and fine details – take a look at our stereolithography service as a possible solution.
+For more information on how to make stereolithography services work for you, please reach out to TriMech’s Advanced Manufacturing Services team.